-Additionally, Section 33.0215 mandates an annual inflation adjustment for resources excluded when determining SNAP eligibility.
-The executive commissioner is required to adjust the maximum amount for excluded resources based on the Consumer Price Index, with the first adjustment reflecting changes since July 1, 2001, and set to expire on October 1, 2026.
+Additionally, the bill introduces a provision for the annual inflation adjustment of resources excluded from determining SNAP eligibility.
+The executive commissioner is required to adjust the maximum amount of these excluded resources based on the Consumer Price Index, with the first adjustment reflecting changes since July 1, 2001, and set to expire on October 1, 2026.
 The changes in law will apply to eligibility determinations made on or after the effective date of the Act, which is September 1, 2025.
-If a state agency requires federal authorization for implementation, it may delay the provision until such authorization is granted.

 Statutes affected: